mantaui/h1rara/README.md

 - 👋 Hi, I’m @h1rara
 - 👀 I’m interested in molecular clouds and star formation.
-- 🌱 I’m currently learning data reduction.
+- 🌱 I’m currently working on the relation between turbulence and star formantion in M33
-- 💞️ I’m looking to collaborate on extragalactic cloud survey (turbulence and star formation).
+- 💞️ I’m looking to collaborate on extragalactic cloud surveys and large scale surveys
 - 📫 How to reach me planetofthestorms.net

 <!---